marcelomijas/two_stocks_portfolio/README.md

 :construction: Add more statistics and data to display: beta, sharpe ratio, etc.

+:construction: Add export option

 :construction: Web interface, replacing matplotlib with plotly

 :construction: Custom time interval and frequency selection (by default: int: 1y, freq: 1d)

+:construction: Possibility to go with more than two stocks

 ## Version release history